 - Pestice summaries map – all current pest control operations.

-- Rodent and wildlife monitoring results – regularly updated results of 1080 operations.
+- Monitoring results for native species and rodent monitoring results – regularly updated results of 1080 operations.

 - Make an Official Information Act request to enquire about 1080.